lucee/lucee-dockerfiles/4.5/README.md

 ### Accessing the service

 The default configuration has Tomcat listening on port 8080 in the container.
+However, Lucee server's Tomcat installation is on port 8888.

-This image exposes port 8080 to linked containers, however you must publish the ports if you wish to access them from the Docker host.
+This base image exposes port 8080 to linked containers but its **not used**.You must publish or expose port 8888 if you wish to access Tomcat from your installation.

 ### Accessing the Web admin